 - Sample Parent Letter

-- For the school to participate in CREAM, complete the one-page proposal form and submit to Harmony Richman at Valley City State University.
+- For the school to participate in CREAM, complete the one-page proposal form and submit it to Harmony Richman at Valley City State University.

 - Assign staff to serve as the teacher of record for English and math.